Dinesh-Bhandari43/Floods-Infant-Mortality/README.md

 Rerolle, F., Arnold, B. F., Benmarhnia, T.

+_in press_ at PNAS.

-Should you have any questions about the files in this repository, please contact Francois Rerolle at UCSF (francois.rerolle@ucsf.edu).
+Should you have any questions about the files in this repository, please contact Francois Rerolle at UCSF (francois.rerolle@ucsf.edu) or see the corresponding author contact information in the manuscript.

 ## Additional Resources